 Councils and the government agree that water will cost all communities a lot more in the future - regardless of what model we proceed with.
-That's due to a range of things like mitigation for climate change, population growth, ageing infrastructure, new standards increasing the cost of compliance, health requirements and government policy.
+That's due to a range of things like mitigation for climate change to reduce the chance of flooding, population and industrial growth, replacing or upgrading ageing infrastructure, new standards increasing the cost of compliance, improvements in technology, health requirements and government policy.

 Below is a financial projection of what Rangitīkei residents could expect to pay on average for water under our preferred future water services delivery model (Model 1).
-We have compared this with continuing to deliver water services via in-house management (Model 2), and our largest model option - all seven councils in the

-Manawatū-Whanganui region (an idealist model that is not currently practicable as other councils have chosen not to put it forward for consultation - Model 3).
+We have compared this with continuing to deliver water services via in-house management (Model 2), and our largest model option - all seven councils in the Manawatū-Whanganui region (an idealist model that is not currently practicable as other councils have chosen not to put it forward for consultation - Model 3).